sbshah97/What-omation/README.md

 # Whatsapp-Web

 ## About
 - This is a tool to parse Whatsapp messenger on a web browser.
-- This tool uses the Selenium module in Python 2.7 for parsing.
+This tool uses the Selenium module in Python 2.7 and 3.5 for parsing through Whatsapp messages.

 ## Usage
 This is primarily built as a parsing tool for students.